willpatterson/rgcc/README.rst

 .. _README.rst

-This Repo will contain a Rocks Roll that instals the dependencies necessary for building GCC on a Rocks Cluster
+This Repo contains a Rocks Roll that installs all dependencies necessary for building GCC on a Rocks Cluster (Rocks 6.1.1)